Use this statutory declaration of name change if you are over 18 and wish to change your name.

 How do I complete a statutory declaration of name change?

-As with a deed poll, in order to make a statutory declaration of a change of name, you must be aged 18 or over.
-Ask a lawyer for advice if you would like to change the name of your children (eg. in the case of divorce and remarriage).
+In order to make a statutory declaration of a change of name, you must be aged 18 or over.
+Ask a lawyer for advice if you would like to change the name of your children (eg in the case of divorce and remarriage).

 Who should I inform about a change of name?